astropy/regions/docs/shapes.rst

     >>> apertures = CircularAperture(positions, r=4.2)

-To represent lists of `~regions.Region` objects, you can store them in Python lists (or other containers, but lists are the most common).
+To represent lists of `~regions.Region` objects, you can store them in Python lists or the `~regions.Regions` class, which effectly acts like a list of regions.
 To create many similar regions or process many regions you can use for loops or list comprehensions.

 .. code-block:: python

     >>> from regions import PixCoord, CirclePixelRegion
+    >>> from regions import Regions
     >>> regions = [CirclePixelRegion(center=PixCoord(x, y), radius=4.2)
     ...            for x, y in [(1, 2), (3, 4)]]
     >>> for region in regions: